sinricpro/help-docs/pages/device-templates/capabilities/lock.md

 ---
-title: Contact Sensor Capability
+title: Lock Capability
 layout: post
 ---

-The Contact Sensor capability in SinricPro device templates enables detection of physical contact between two surfaces.
-This functionality allows devices to monitor and report the state of doors, windows, or other openings - indicating whether they are currently open or closed.
+The Brightness capability in SinricPro device templates allows you to lock and unlock lockable devices.

 #### Supports
  - [x]  Alexa